harelsegev/INDXRipper/README.md

 Not all the entries in slack space are outputted in this mode.

 A lot of the entries in slack space are old entries of active files.
 Those old entries contain a "snapshot" of the file's metadata from an earlier point in time.
-Although this information may be useful in some cases, most of the time it is not necessary to answer my investigative questions.
+Although this information may be useful in some cases, most of the time it's the deleted files I'm interested in.

 In --slack-only mode, **some** of those entries are filtered out, to prevent information overflow in your timeline.
 The filtering is done as follows: